Elevate API Call Permissions

 1. Set up your project's backend code to handle elevated requests.

-2. Send an authenticated call from your frontend code to your project's backend.
+2. Send a request from your frontend code to your project's backend.

-You can make calls from your frontend code to your project's backend using Astro's server endpoints feature.
+You can make calls from your frontend code to your project's backend using HTTP endpoints.
+How you call the endpoint from the frontend depends on whether you're building a headless project or an app.

-Important: Exposed elevated function calls create a security risk for privilege escalation attacks.
-Make sure to protect your exposed function calls with the appropriate logic.
+Important: Exposed elevated API calls create a security risk for privilege escalation attacks.
+Make sure to protect your exposed API calls with the appropriate logic.

 Step 1 | Set up the endpoint in your project's backend

-Set up your project's backend to handle requests for elevated function calls from your frontend.
+Set up your project's backend to handle requests for elevated API calls from your frontend.

 To set up your backend:

-2. In the file that defines your endpoint, import the auth submodule from @wix/essentials as well as the module containing the function that you want to make elevated calls to.
+2. In the file that defines your endpoint, import APIRoute from astro, the auth submodule from @wix/essentials, and the module containing the method you want to call with elevated permissions.

 Copy

-3. Expose an endpoint that calls the function you need.
-Wrap the function with auth.elevate() before calling it.
+3. Expose an endpoint that calls the API method you need.
+Wrap the method with auth.elevate() before calling it.

 Copy